Choosing Bonefish Hooks

-So, if a standard saltwater hook—the type used in most high-end, commercial flies of that time—if that hook was weak, then what hook should I be using.
-I got myself a collection of hooks, a scale and a pliers and began testing.
-Here is what I discovered.
+These were standard saltwater fly fishing hooks—the type used on many commercial flies of that time.
+But if a bonefish could open them so easily, then what hook should I be using.
+Well, I got myself a collection of hooks, a scale and a pliers and began testing.
+Here is what I discovered…

 - Mustad Signature Big Game C70SD: #4, opens slightly at 15-pounds, returns to normal.

 - Gamakatsu C14S: #2 (similar hook gap to #4 34007 & C70SD, but much heavier wire), opens slightly at 15-pounds, stays open.